Open Gromov-Witten invariants and mirror maps for semi-Fano toric manifolds: Equivalence between mirror map and Lagrangian Floer approach

 \subsubsection{Canonical line bundles of toric Fano manifolds}

-Another class of semi-Fano toric manifolds that we can check convergence of $W^{\textrm{LF}}$ is $X = \proj(K_S \oplus \mathcal{O}_S)$, where $S$ is a toric Fano manifold.
+Another class of semi-Fano toric manifolds that we can check convergence of $W^{\text{LF}}$ is $X = \proj(K_S \oplus \mathcal{O}_S)$, where $S$ is a toric Fano manifold.

 \begin{theorem} Let $X = \proj(K_S \oplus \mathcal{O}_S)$, where $S$ is a compact toric Fano manifold.
-Then $W^{\textrm{LF}}(q,z)$ converges and defines a holomorphic function in $\Delta_q \times (\cpx^\times)^n$, where $\Delta_q$ is an open neighborhood of $0 \in \cpx^l$.
+Then $W^{\text{LF}}(q,z)$ converges and defines a holomorphic function in $\Delta_q \times (\cpx^\times)^n$, where $\Delta_q$ is an open neighborhood of $0 \in \cpx^l$.
 Combining with Theorem \ref{main_thm}, \end{theorem}

-To prove this, we will use the following result proved by the first author \cite{Chan10} on equating open Gromov-Witten invariants with some closed Gromov-Witten invariants, and computation of toric mirror transform.
+To prove this, we will use the following result proved by the first author \cite{Chan10} on equating open GW invariants with some closed GW invariants, and computation of toric mirror transform.

 \begin{theorem}[Open and closed GW invariants \cite{Chan10}] Let $\torus$ be a regular toric fiber of $X = \proj(K_S \oplus \mathcal{O}_S)$, where $S$ is a toric Fano manifold, and let $\beta_0 \in \pi_2(X,\torus)$ be the basic disk class which intersects the zero section once.
 Then for every $\alpha \in H_2(X)$ represented by a rational curve of Chern number zero,